US and Russia tussle over Syria deal as regime strikes

 In the nearby Al-Sakhur district, Abu Omar said he was bracing himself for more shortages.

-He and his three children are surviving on rice, bulghur wheat and lentils, and have not had bread in three days.
+He and his three children are surviving on rice, bulghur wheat and lentils, and had not had bread in three days.

 “There’s a risk that we’ll be starving in two weeks,” he said.